-16 Related party relationships and transactions
+15 Related party relationships and transactions

-The Company continues to have access to a £3,000,000 loan facility loan provided by Richard Griffiths, who is the controlling shareholder of Adams (see notes 14 and 19).
-The facility remained undrawn at 31 March 2021.
+The Company continues to have access to a £3,000,000 loan facility loan provided by Richard Griffiths, who is the controlling shareholder of Adams (see Notes 13 and 18).
+The facility remained undrawn at 31 March 2022.

-On 9 June 2020, Adams committed to subscribe for 21,630 new ordinary shares in Oxehealth at a price of £26.19 per share for a total cash consideration of £566,490 under a subscription agreement ("Subscription Agreement") to raise gross subscription proceeds of £5 million for Oxehealth.
-Settlement of the cash consideration by Adams was by way of payment of £339,894 on the first completion date in June 2020, followed by payment of £226,596 on the second final completion date in November 2020.
-The Company's total holding of 21,630 ordinary shares in Oxehealth following the second final completion represents 2.4% of the issued ordinary share capital of Oxehealth at that date.
+On 26 August 2021, Adams committed to subscribe for 12,000 new ordinary shares in Oxehealth at a price of £27.00 per share for a total cash consideration of £324,000 under a subscription agreement ("Subscription Agreement") to raise gross subscription proceeds of £5.60 million for Oxehealth.
+Settlement of the cash consideration by Adams was by way of full payment in September 2021.